 |COPD||14 (+-2) L/min||12||Palange et al, 2001|

 |Cystic fibrosis||16 L/min||7||Dodd et al, 2006|

 |Cystic fibrosis||11-14 L/min||6||Tepper et al, 1983|

-The chart below explains the mechanism of persistent coughing: it is a self-perpetuating activity that naturally leads to more persistent coughing unless one learns how to cough correctly without reduction in body- and brain-O2 content and without creating more inflammation.
+The chart below explains the mechanism of persistent coughing: it is a self-perpetuating activity that naturally leads to more persistent coughing unless one learns how to cough correctly without a reduction in the body and brain O2 content and without creating more inflammation.

 Cough-gone remedies instructions

 Remedy No. 1.
 Learn how to cough only through the nose (i.e., with your mouth closed all the time).
 It will help you to reduce irritation of airways and bronchospasm and will increase oxygen levels in body cells and the brain.